keboola/developers-docs/extend/generic-writer/configuration/configuration.md

     - [**ssl_verification**](/extend/generic-writer/configuration/#ssl-verification) --- allows turning of the SSL certificate
       verification.
 Use with caution.
-    - [**timeout**](/extend/generic-writer/configuration/#timeout) --- maximum time in seconds for which the component waits after each request (defaults to None if not set)
+    - [**timeout**](/extend/generic-writer/configuration/#timeout) --- maximum time in seconds for which the component waits after each request (defaults to None if not set).
 - [**user_parameters**](/extend/generic-writer/configuration/#user-parameters) --- user parameters to be used in various contexts, e.g. passwords.
-Supports dynamic functions
+Supports dynamic functions.
-- [**request_parameters**](/extend/generic-writer/configuration/#request-parameters) -- [REQUIRED] HTTP parameters of the request
+- [**request_parameters**](/extend/generic-writer/configuration/#request-parameters) --- [REQUIRED] HTTP parameters of the request
     - [**method**](/extend/generic-writer/configuration/#method) --- [REQUIRED] defines the HTTP method of the requests.
     - [**endpoint_path**](/extend/generic-writer/configuration/#enpoint-path) --- [REQUIRED] relative path of the endpoint.
     - [**query_parameters**](/extend/generic-writer/configuration/#query-parameters) --- query parameters sent with each